matthiasroder/vibe/README.md

    I’m building a [detailed description of your product].
 Use [list of tools].
 Give me the full architecture:
       - File + folder structure
       - What each part does
-      - Where state lives, how services connect Format this entire document in markdown.
+      - Where state lives, how services connect.
+   Format this entire document in markdown.
    Do not use icons or emoticons.
    ```